Discover Rio: The Most Beautiful Beaches & Amazing Views

 Prainha Beach in Rio de Janeiro a scenic coastal cove surrounded by rugged cliffs and clear Atlantic waters

-FAQs About Rio de Janeiro Beaches
+Frequently Asked Questions About Rio de Janeiro Beaches

-Are the beaches in Rio safe for swimming?
+Are Rio's beaches safe for swimming?

 Which beach is best for first-time visitors?